The Importance of Sleep

 CBTi (Cognitive Behavioural Therapy Insomnia)

-This is a powerful tool designed to be used by anyone needing help with poor sleep.
+CBTi is a well validated, effective and safe method of treating insomnia.
+It is a powerful tool designed to be used by anyone needing help with poor sleep.
 You are likely to have had difficulties sleeping for some time and this isn't a quick fix.
 It may take some time and effort to re-train your brain.
 CBTi is designed to take at least 6-8 weeks.

 CBTi includes: